Covid vaccine should be offered to vulnerable five to 11 year-olds

 The government's vaccine experts, the Joint Committee on Vaccination and Immunisation, then decided who would get it.

-It said it should be limited for now to those who are clinically vulnerable due to conditions such as severe neuro-disability.
+It said the vaccine should be limited, for now, to those who are clinically vulnerable due to conditions such as severe neuro-disability, heart and lung diseases and cancer.
 About 330,000 children would be eligible.

 It is thought that 113 visits to paediatric intensive care are prevented for every million vulnerable young children immunised.